cossacklabs/acra-engineering-demo/README.md

 Acra Engineering Demo illustrates the integration of [Acra data protection suite](https://github.com/cossacklabs/acra) into your existing application.
 Protecting the data is completely transparent for the users and requires minimal changes in the infrastructure.

-This demo has several examples:
+This demo has several example application.
+Each folder contains docker-compose, describing key management and start commands for Acra, as well as configuration files.

 | [Protecting Django app](https://github.com/cossacklabs/acra-engineering-demo#protecting-data-on-django-based-web-site) | [Protecting CLI python app](https://github.com/cossacklabs/acra-engineering-demo#protecting-data-in-a-python-cli-database-application) | [Protecting Ruby Rails app](https://github.com/cossacklabs/acra-engineering-demo#protecting-data-in-a-rails-application) | [Protecting TimescaleDB](https://github.com/cossacklabs/acra-engineering-demo#protecting-metrics-in-timescaledb)
 |---|---|---|---|

+# Overview

-**Integrating Acra into any application requires 3 steps:**
+Integrating Acra into any application requires 3 steps:

-1. **Generation of encryption keys**.
+1. **Generate encryption keys**.
 For this example, we will generate one storage keypair (for encryption/decryption of the data) and two transport keypairs (for a secure connection between AcraServer and AcraConnector).
+2. **Encrypt data**
-2. **Integration of AcraWriter** – the client-side library – into the application (web or mobile app).
+      1. **client-side encryption (Asymmetric encryption mode)** – we integrate the client-side library AcraWriter into the application (web backend application or mobile application).
 AcraWriter encrypts the data using storage public key.
 The application then writes the data to the database.
 The application reads the decrypted data from AcraConnector.
-<br/>If AcraServer works in **Transparent encryption mode**, there's no need to integrate AcraWriter inside the app, just configure AcraServer to encrypt records in specific columns only.
+      2. **server-side encryption (Transparent encryption mode)** – if AcraServer works in Transparent encryption mode, there's no need to integrate AcraWriter inside the app, just configure AcraServer to encrypt records in specific columns only.
+You can combine client-side encryption with server-side encryption.
 3. **Deploy server-side infrastructure**: AcraConnector and AcraServer.
       1. AcraConnector ensures transport protection between the client app and AcraServer.
-AcraConnector is deployed as close as possible to AcraWriter (ideally, at the same host) and uses its own transport keypair and AcraServer's public key to encrypt the transport.
+AcraConnector is deployed as close as possible to the client application (ideally, at the same host) and uses its own transport keypair and AcraServer's public key to encrypt the transport.
       2. AcraServer receives a reading request from application through AcraConnector, makes sure it's legit, fetches the data from the database, decrypts it, and returns to the AcraConnector.
 AcraServer is a separate container and is connected to the database and AcraConnector.
 AcraServer uses the storage's private key to decrypt the data and its own transport keypair and AcraConnector's public key to encrypt transport.

-Please refer to the [Acra/Readme documentation](https://github.com/cossacklabs/acra#protecting-data-in-sql-databases-using-acrawriter-and-acraserver) for more detailed description and schemes (or you can find the [same entry](https://docs.cossacklabs.com/pages/documentation-acra/#protecting-data-using-acra) and all the other current documentation for Acra on the dedicated [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/)).
+Please refer to the [Acra documentation](https://docs.cossacklabs.com/pages/documentation-acra/#protecting-data-using-acra) for more detailed description and schemes.

 ---

-# Protecting data on Django-based web site
+# Examples 1, 2.
+Protecting data on Django-based web site

+Django-based client application, AcraServer, AcraConnector, PostgreSQL database.

 ## 1. Installation

+### Asymmetric encryption mode

-Asymmetric mode, encryption on the application side, decryption on the AcraServer:
+Asymmetric encryption mode (client-side encryption): data is encrypted on application side and decrypted on the AcraServer:
 ```bash
 curl https://raw.githubusercontent.com/cossacklabs/acra-engineering-demo/master/run.sh | \
     bash -s -- django
 ```

+This command downloads the code of Django website example, Acra Docker containers, PostgreSQL database, sets up the environment, configures Django application to encrypt data, and provides a list of links for you to try.

+### Transparent encryption mode

-Transparent mode, both encryption and decryption on the AcraServer:
+Transparent encryption mode (server-side encryption): data is encrypted and decrypted on the AcraServer:
 ```bash
 curl https://raw.githubusercontent.com/cossacklabs/acra-engineering-demo/master/run.sh | \
     bash -s -- django-transparent
 ```

-This command downloads the code of Django website example, Acra Docker containers, PostgreSQL database, sets up the environment, and provides a list of links for you to try.
+This command downloads the code of Django website example, Acra Docker containers, PostgreSQL database, sets up the environment, configures AcraServer to encrypt data, and provides a list of links for you to try.

 ## 2. What's inside

 **The client application** is the famous Django app example – the source code of [djangoproject.com](https://www.djangoproject.com/).
 We've [updated their source code](https://github.com/cossacklabs/djangoproject.com) to protect blog posts.
+Application stores blog posts in PosgtreSQL database.
+We encrypt blog posts' content before storing in database, and decrypt when reading from database.

-### Asymmetric mode
+### Asymmetric encryption mode

 <p align="center"><img src="_pics/eng_demo_django.png" alt="Protecting Django web application: Acra architecture (asymmetric mode)" width="700"></p>